UK's Johnson begins election battle, vowing Brexit and casting rival as 'Stalin'

 Polls show Johnson’s Conservatives are well ahead of Labour, but polling analysts caution that sentiment is unusually volatile.
 Surveys suggested his predecessor Theresa May had a huge lead going into a snap election in 2017, only to see her parliamentary majority wiped out.

-The Conservatives’ campaign has already got off to a bad start after minister Jacob Rees-Mogg apologised on Tuesday for suggesting victims of the blaze at London’s Grenfell Tower, which killed 71 people, should have used common sense to ignore firefighters’ instructions to stay in the burning building.
+The Conservatives’ campaign has already got off to a bad start after minister Jacob Rees-Mogg apologized on Tuesday for suggesting victims of the blaze at London’s Grenfell Tower, which killed 71 people, should have used common sense to ignore firefighters’ instructions to stay in the burning building.

 On Wednesday, the party was then accused of putting out a doctored video clip of a television interview with a senior Labour politician.